Sarcopenia

 Sarcopenia is age-related muscle loss that reduces muscle strength, muscle mass, and physical function.
 It can make everyday activities harder, slow walking speed, reduce balance, and increase the risk of falls.

-Sarcopenia is a progressive muscle condition linked with ageing, lower activity levels, illness, and poor nutrition.
-For a broader overview of related problems, see our Injuries & Conditions guide.
+Sarcopenia is not just a normal part of getting older.
+It is a progressive muscle condition linked with ageing, lower activity levels, illness, poor nutrition, diabetes, and periods of inactivity.

 - Sarcopenia means age-related loss of muscle strength and muscle mass.